Bot Builder

 - Users must have the Bots feature permission enabled.

-- Users with Full Publishing permission can create, edit, activate or delete a chatbot for a given Twitter or Facebook profile.
+- Users with Full Publishing permission can create, edit, activate or delete a chatbot for a given X or Facebook profile.

-- Users with Read Only, Needs Approval or Can Reply permissions to a Twitter profile or Facebook page can view existing chatbots but cannot create new chatbots or take action (i.e. edit, activate or delete).
+- Users with Read Only, Needs Approval or Can Reply permissions to a X profile or Facebook page can view existing chatbots but can't create new chatbots or take action (i.e. edit, activate or delete).

 Chatbots Home Screen